- Garden / Landscaping / Patio — 243

 Image Credits bigpromoter, CC0 1.0

-- Color coding the cables.
-If you want to replace all the cords, a great organizing tip is to color code the cords.
+- If you want to replace all the cords, a great organizing tip is to color code the cords.
 The colored cords are typically the same price as the plain black.
 By using the colored ones, you will always know what device the cords are hooked.

 - Label the plugs as well so you know where each belongs.